HUNTING PIXS FROM THE PAST

 was released.
 Over the next few years, I harvested a total of seven

-(7) deer using the Fred Bow custom Kodiak takedown recurve bow, but I harvested most of
+(7) deer using traditional equipment, but I harvested most of

 them with a custom made Black Widow takedown recurve bow.
 I started

-gap shooting and missed 5 deer in one hunting season and it was time to hang
+gap shooting in 1989 and missed 5 deer in one hunting season and it was time to hang

 the ole stick n string up and go back to hunting with technology!
 I